CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02a.md

     $
     ```

-    You can further confirm that your local repository is in sync with your remote repository and chdeck for changes
+    You can further confirm that your local repository is in sync with your remote repository and check for changes
     with the `git pull` command:

     ```